jdeolive/geotools-old/spike/web/sphinx/source/examples/csv2shp.rst

     </dependency>
   </dependencies>

-Please note that the jars mentioned above will pull in a host of other dependencies (such as the hsql database driver).
+Note that the jars mentioned above will pull in a host of other dependencies (such as the hsql database driver).

 Example
 -------